-Moving to this West African country will no doubt come with many challenges and opportunities.
-On top of culture shock, expats have to struggle with visas, finding affordable accommodation and integrating their children into a suitable school.
-On the other hand there are plenty of upsides, and life in Ghana, with the right attitude, can be quite wonderful.
+Settling into life in a new country comes with many challenges and opportunities, and Ghana is no exception.
+On top of culture shock, expats have to endure the red tape surrounding visas, finding affordable accommodation, and integrating their children into a suitable school.
+On the other hand, there are plenty of upsides, and life in Ghana, with the right attitude, can be quite wonderful.

 Here is a list of some pros and cons of moving to Ghana.

 Ghanaians are warm and friendly.
 They are happy to help and like to get to know each other, socialising before getting down to business and having lighthearted chats when haggling in local markets.
 Expats will be happy to know they are welcome in Ghana and are encouraged to learn local customs.

 Standard Ghanaian cuisine involves starch alongside a stew or soup.
 Meals are often eaten from a communal dish with the thumb and first two fingers of the right hand being used to pick up food.
 This style of eating can be a bit of a culture shock for those unused to eating with their hands.

 Safety in Ghana